-Marks & Spencer requires all of its suppliers comply with its Global Sourcing Principles.
+Marks & Spencer requires all of its suppliers to comply with its Global Sourcing Principles.
 These ethical policies subject suppliers to audit assessments, demand good working conditions, fair treatment and reasonable pay and state that suppliers must respect workers’ human rights.
 Above all, work must be voluntary, require no payment from the worker and workers must be free to leave at any time.
 Following an extensive survey of its suppliers, it has produced a toolkit to help those meet the standard necessary to comply with the principles.

 According to its 2017 Modern Slavery Statement, during 2016-17 Marks & Spencer identified 20 cases of non-compliance under the heading “employment is freely chosen”.
 In all instances, it has verified evidence of suppliers taking corrective action or is working with suppliers to take immediate and effective measures to eradicate forced labour, end modern slavery, human trafficking and child labour.